KSNV: KVBC

-On October 1, 1979, in compliance with a condition of its permit, its Las Vegas Valley Broadcasting Company assumed control of channel 3.
-The station debuted new KVBC call letters on that date, but the new licensee retained almost all of KORK-TV's staff—save the general manager—and programming.
-It also continued to operate from the Boulder Highway studios while Valley Broadcasting constructed new facilities and from the existing transmitter site until it could relocate to a new tower atop Black Mountain.
+On October 1, 1979, in compliance with a condition of its permit, Las Vegas Valley Broadcasting Company assumed control of channel 3, changing the call letters to KVBC.
+The new licensee retained all of KORK-TV's staff, save the general manager, and all of the old licensee's programming.
+It continued to operate from the Boulder Highway studios while a new studio was under construction and retained the existing transmitter site until it could relocate to a new tower atop Black Mountain.
 The new studios, on Foremaster Lane, had previously been a skating rink.
 When Valley Broadcasting assumed channel 3, it suffered from deteriorating equipment and staff morale, as well as low ratings for its newscasts.
 In the February 1980 Arbitron sweeps, at 6 p.m., KVBC had 15 percent of the audience; KVVU's rerun of Maude attracted 16 percent, while KLAS dominated with half the viewers.

 Shortly after going on air, Valley Broadcasting experienced a cash crunch and asked its shareholders to contribute an additional $1.4 million.
 This divided shareholders and produced a dispute within the company as to the best strategy to take.
 Between 1982 and 1983, a minority group of stockholders led by Louis Wiener Jr. attempted to gain control of the station.
 The dissidents sought to control costs, whereas Rogers and his allies favored increased spending in order to raise the station's ratings.
 The dynamics led Rogers to make a deal with James McMillan whereby he bought the stock for no negotiated cost; however, once the cost was negotiated, Rogers could not pay, and McMillan resumed ownership of the stake.
 A related deal was designed to protect McMillan from foreclosure.